ARMmbed/mbed-os-5-docs/docs/porting/connectivity/MeshMAC.md

 | Indication | Indication event from MAC to service user. |
 | Response | Service user's response to received indication. |

-MAC API is defined in the following header files:
+The following header files define the MAC API:

-- `mac_api.h` Main header which defines a transparent MAC API for Nanostack to use.
+- `mac_api.h` - Main header, which defines a transparent MAC API for Nanostack to use.
-- `mlme.h` Definitions for MLME-SAP primitives.
+- `mlme.h` - Definitions for MLME-SAP primitives.
-- `mac_mcps.h` Definitions for MCPS-SAP primitives.
+- `mac_mcps.h` - Definitions for MCPS-SAP primitives.
-- `mac_common_defines.h` Definitions for common MAC constants.
+- `mac_common_defines.h` - Definitions for common MAC constants.

 ## MCPS-SAP interface